Hyoster55/Hyoster55/README.md

-##  Moment converge and then it will be eternity.
+##  Moment converge, and then it will be 'Eternity'.